¡Bienvenidos a Voz!

 TRANSLATION and INTERPRETATION

 While most of this work centers on El Jornalero newspaper, we also translate educational material and community outreach information.
+We need someone who can attend a monthly assembly of the day laborers and take notes and translate what is said in the meeting into English.
 If you are bilingual and interested in volunteering on your own schedule, from your own home or the VOZ office, please contact us.

 WAGE CLAIMS and LEGAL ACTION COMMITTEE